computation-structures/asim/EDX.md

 file directory using the `Files & Upload` page described above.

-* You can mark a pre-loaded buffer as read-only by including `"readonly":true` as one of the name/value pairs in the your buffer spec.
+* You can mark a pre-loaded buffer as read-only by including `"readonly":true` as one of the name/value pairs in the buffer spec.
 This is useful for instructor-supplied code such as test jigs.

 * Edit the paragraph "This text is displayed..." to describe what you'd